 The Department of Labor issued a final rule that raised the the salary threshold requirement for overtime exemption under the Fair Labor Standards Act (FLSA).
 The change went into effect on Jan.
 1, 2020.

-Under the new rule, the minimum salary requirement for administrative, professional, and executive exemptions increased from $455 per week to $684 per week, or $35,568 per year.
+The minimum salary requirement for administrative, professional, and executive exemptions increased from $455 per week to $684 per week.
+That equals $35,568 per year.

 What does this mean for you?

-The increased threshold means that 1.3 million workers who did not previously have overtime eligibility will now be able to receive extra pay for extra hours.
+The increased threshold means that 1.3 million workers who did not previously have overtime eligibility will receive extra pay.
 Your employer has a couple of options on how to stay compliant while meeting the requirements for the new law.
 If you make $684 or less per week, you can expect one of two things to happen.

 The first option your employer has is to raise your salary to fall under the minimum requirement.
 This route can only be taken if you pass these exemption tests.

-If your role does not pass the exemption tests, or if your employer chooses not to raise your wages, then you will most likely be considered a non-exempt employee.
-This means if you work more than 40 hours a week, you’ll be entitled to 1.5 times your normal pay.
+If your role does not pass the exemption tests, then you will most likely be considered a non-exempt employee.
+This means if you work more than 40 hours a week, you’ll get 1.5 times your normal pay.

 California’s AB5 Bill